 Extravagant Mid Century Lobby of Schenk's Paramount Resort.
 South Fallsburg, NY

-Marisa's photographic projects and books are among the collections of the Library of Congress, The New York Public Library, Yeshiva University Museum, The National Yiddish Book Center, The Magnes Collection of Jewish Art & Life at UC Berkeley and The Edmund and Nancy K. Dubois Library at the Museum of Photographic Arts.
-She is a frequent guest lecturer and her photographs have been exhibited widely throughout the United States and in the UK.
-Her work has appeared in publications such as National Geographic, The New York Times, National Geographic, The Wall Street Journal, Newsweek, Village Voice, American Photography and Tablet Magazine.
+Marisa’s work is among the collections of the Library of Congress, The New York Public Library, The Center for Jewish History, The National Yiddish Book Center, The Magnes Collection of Jewish Art and Life at UC Berkeley and the Museum of Photographic Arts.
+Her work has appeared in publications such as National Geographic, The New York Times, The Wall Street Journal, Newsweek, Forbes, Paper Magazine, Village Voice, the American Historical Association and American Photography.

-Louis Inghilterra is an avid Borscht Belt historian currently completing his final year at Colorado State University (CSU) where he is earning a B.S. in Interior Design, Architecture and Historic Preservation.
+Louis Inghilterra is an avid Borscht Belt historian and recently graduated from Colorado State University (CSU) where he earned a B.S. in Interior Design, Architecture and a focus area of Historic Preservation.
 Louis was born in 1999 and has lived in Chappaqua, NY, Katonah, NY, Harrisburg, PA and Fort Collins, CO.
+He currently resides in

-Louis Inghilterra is an avid Borscht Belt historian currently completing his final year at Colorado State University (CSU) where he is earning a B.S. in Interior Design, Architecture and Historic Preservation.
+Louis Inghilterra is an avid Borscht Belt historian and recently graduated from Colorado State University (CSU) where he earned a B.S. in Interior Design, Architecture and a focus area of Historic Preservation.
 Louis was born in 1999 and has lived in Chappaqua, NY, Katonah, NY, Harrisburg, PA and Fort Collins, CO.
+He currently resides in Denver, CO.

 Starting from a very young age, Louis always had a passion for antiques, historic objects, and historic places.
 At the age of 11 while researching an abandoned hospital in his hometown of Katonah, NY, Louis discovered the abandoned resorts of the Borscht Belt.
 Since then, Louis has explored and photographed nearly all of the abandoned ruins that once made up the Borscht Belt.
 In addition, he has amassed a substantial collection over 200 postcards, brochures, and various forms of ephemera from the Borscht belt era.